freekrai/freekrai.github.io/about.md

 ### Additional Endeavors

+- Founder and Curator of [The Book Hacker](https://bookhacker.today/), a book site that collects books mentioned on hacker news and reddit and displays them by comments.
 - Founder and Curator of [We Be Remote](http://weberemote.com), a job search site for remote workers.
 - Founder of [WorkerPod.com](http://workerpod.com "WorkerPod"), a job search site that brings together job listings from across the Internet and geared towards tech professionals
 - I also blog at [Coded Geekery](http://codedgeekery.com/), which is a longer form, more opionated blog about finding a work life balance.